 Fortunately, all of Marrakech’s main attractions, including the El Badi and Bahia Palaces, the Secret Garden, and the Saadian Tombs, have reopened since the earthquake.
 While some areas of the old medina remain off-limits, its spice-scented alleyways continue to exude an enchanting atmosphere.

 Though it’s premature to explore certain regions of the snow-capped High Atlas Mountains as communities work towards recovery, Abercrombie & Kent is among several tour operators stepping in to support the area by promoting visits to less-affected locations like the Ourika Valley, a beloved trekking destination.
-Additionally, Intrepid Travel has introduced four new itineraries for 2024, including an exciting journey through the Happy Valley, also known as the Ait Bougmez region of the High Atlas Mountains, solidifying Morocco’s place among the most sustainable travel destinations in the world.
+Additionally, Intrepid Travel has introduced four new itineraries for 2024, including an exciting journey through the Happy Valley, also known as the Ait Bougmez region of the High Atlas Mountains, solidifying Morocco’s place among the top sustainable travel destinations in the world.

 3. Saba, Dutch Caribbean